 In general, dentures that fit well may still need a small measure of help staying put.
 A good quality denture adhesive is acceptable.
 Older, poorly fitting dentures may damage the soft tissues of the mouth and should be replaced as soon as possible.

-If you're interested in learning more about which type of dentures are best for you, please call (623) 878-3300 for more information!
+If you're interested in learning more about which type of dentures are best for you, please call Your Family Dentist, PC in Peoria, AZ at (623) 878-3300 for more information!